-Pursuant to AB 1532, GGRF monies shall be used to facilitate reductions of greenhouse gas emissions and, where applicable and to the extent feasible, to maximize environmental, economic, and public health benefits for California.
-Such benefits are known as co-benefits.
+Pursuant to AB 1532, GGRF monies shall be used to facilitate reductions of greenhouse gas emissions and, where applicable and to the extent feasible, to:

+- maximize environmental, economic, and public health benefits for California, and - lessen the impacts and effects of climate change on the state's communities, economy, and environment.

+CCI refers to such benefits as co-benefits.
 Co-benefits associated with SALC projects may include:

-Environmental Benefits
+Environmental Co-Benefits